Telerobotics: Teleoperation

 Devices designed to allow the operator to control a robot at a distance are sometimes called telecheric robotics.

 Two major components of telerobotics and telepresence are the visual and control applications.
 A remote camera provides a visual representation of the view from the robot.
-Placing the robotic camera in a perspective that allows intuitive control is a recent technique that although based in Science Fiction (Robert A. Heinlein's Waldo 1942) has not been fruitful as the speed, resolution and bandwidth have only recently been adequate to the task of being able to control the robot camera in a meaningful way.
+Placing the robotic camera in a perspective that allows intuitive control is a recent technique that although based in Science Fiction (Robert A. Heinlein's 1942 short story "Waldo") has not been fruitful as the speed, resolution and bandwidth have only recently been adequate to the task of being able to control the robot camera in a meaningful way.
 Using a head mounted display, the control of the camera can be facilitated by tracking the head as shown in the figure below.

 This only works if the user feels comfortable with the latency of the system, the lag in the response to movements, the visual representation.
 Any issues such as, inadequate resolution, latency of the video image, lag in the mechanical and computer processing of the movement and response, and optical distortion due to camera lens and head mounted display lenses, can cause the user 'simulator sickness' that is exacerbated by the lack of vestibular stimulation with visual representation of motion.

 Mismatch between the users motions such as registration errors, lag in movement response due to overfiltering, inadequate resolution for small movements, and slow speed can contribute to these problems.

 The same technology can control the robot, but then the eye–hand coordination issues become even more pervasive through the system, and user tension or frustration can make the system difficult to use.

 The tendency to build robots has been to minimize the degrees of freedom because that reduces the control problems.
 Recent improvements in computers has shifted the emphasis to more degrees of freedom, allowing robotic devices that seem more intelligent and more human in their motions.
 This also allows more direct teleoperation as the user can control the robot with their own motions.